-The Victorian Comprehensive Cancer Centre (VCCC) is a state of the art cancer treatment and research centre currently in development in Melbourne, Australia and scheduled for completion in 2015.
-CCC’s are centres of excellence that foster synergy by bringing together the finest researchers and clinicians within world class facilities and the best environment to research poorly understood cancers such as DIPG.
+The Victorian Comprehensive Cancer Centre (VCCC) is a state of the art cancer treatment and research centre in Melbourne, Australia.
+CCC’s are centres of excellence that foster synergy by bringing together the finest researchers and clinicians within world class facilities and offer the best environment to research poorly understood cancers such as DIPG.

 Professor Andrew Kaye is a renowned neurosurgeon and educator.
-He is the Director of Neurosurgery, Royal Melbourne Hospital and Professor of Neurosurgery at the University of Melbourne.
+He is the Head of the Department of Neurosurgery, Royal Melbourne Hospital and the James Stewart Professor of Surgery at the University of Melbourne.
 Click here for more...

 Each of our agents have families and we could not imagine losing a young one or the inexplicable grief it causes.
 Here at Glen Ross Properties, we are proud to support the Isabella and Marcus Fund and their research for a cure of this devastating cancer.
 We have chosen the fund as our office charity and plan on making this a long term relationship so we can continue to raise awareness throughout our local community.

 As there is nothing more precious in the world than the life and safety of our children and loved ones, Berserk Apps are honored to be associated with and supporting the Isabella and Marcus Fund to assist in raising funds for research into paediatric brainstem tumors treatment and cure.
 We encourage everyone to support this worthy cause.